a person holding a document and a gavel

 Step 4/4

 Ignoring collection efforts can lead to serious consequences, including judgments, wage garnishments, or damage to your credit, but responding strategically can often resolve the matter on better terms.
+In fact, many debts are completely dismissed once collectors are required to prove that they own the debt or that the amount is correct.

 Who Should Seek Legal Help?